KimBrusevold/eve-api/README.md

 ## Future

 * Generate a "bait-protection".
 Expensive materials/components in a low-security system is most likely bait, and should be avoided
 * High risk/High reward trade routes.
+* Generate a GUI for displaying